Creative and geometric times in physics, mathematics, logic, and philosophy: Relation to the philosophy of time

 The moving spot-light, as an eternalist theory, does not seem compatible with creative time, showing that there is not a one-to-one correspondence between A-theories and the concept of creative time.
-However, temporalism is an essential ingredient for creative time to process and certain A-theories are the natural metaphysical framework for describing the processing of creative time.
-Let us focus on the the Growing-block view.
-More precisely, the latter states that the present is metaphysically privileged because it is then that events become determinate (or $\vir$real" in the standard parlance of philosophy of time, which we do not endorse).
+The view we endorse here is akin in spirit to the Growing-block view, though with important distinctions.
+The growing block states that the present is metaphysically privileged because it is then that events become determinate (or $\vir$real" in the standard parlance of philosophy of time, which we do not endorse).
 But as new events become present, the past ones remain equally $\vir$real", resulting in a growing block of reality \cite{sep-time}.
-In particular, we find parallels with a particular version of Growing-block theory, namely, E. Barnes and R. Cameron's \textit{growing cloud of determinacy theory} \cite{barnes2009open}, which upholds that the openness of the future has nothing to do with its alleged non-existence (a common conclusion in philosphy of time).
+In particular, we find inspiration in a variant of the Growing-block theory, namely, E. Barnes and R. Cameron's \textit{growing cloud of determinacy theory} \cite{barnes2009open}, which upholds that the openness of the future has nothing to do with its alleged non-existence (a common conclusion in philosophy of time).
 In the words of the authors, $\vir$the future is as yet unsettled.
-[T]hink of this ‘unsettledness' with respect to future states of the world as a type indeterminacy.
+[T]hink of this ‘unsettledness' with respect to future states of the world as a type of indeterminacy.
 For all times $t_1$ and $t_2$ such that $t_2$ is later than $t_1$, it is indeterminate at $t_1$ what the state of the world is at $t_2$" \cite{barnes2009open}.
+As such, this theory aligns well with our physics-inspired idea that the future exists, metaphysically different from the past, as a collection of real potentialities and the actualization of these potentialities is the act of creation that defines creative time.